MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/video-rendering-content.md

 ### Components

-Azure Batch builds on the following Azure technologies:
+[Azure Batch](https://azure.microsoft.com/services/batch/) builds on the following Azure technologies:

-- [Virtual Networks](/azure/virtual-network/virtual-networks-overview) are used for both the head node and the compute resources.
+- [Azure Virtual Networks](https://azure.microsoft.com/free/virtual-network) are used for both the head node and the compute resources.
-- [Azure Storage accounts](/azure/storage/common/storage-introduction) are used for synchronization and data retention.
+- [Azure Storage accounts](https://azure.microsoft.com/free/storage) are used for synchronization and data retention.
-- [Virtual machine scale sets][vmss] are used by CycleCloud for compute resources.
+- [AzureVVirtual Machine Scale Sets](https://azure.microsoft.com/services/virtual-machine-scale-sets) are used by CycleCloud for compute resources.

 ### Alternatives